Terror in Resonance: Release

 The anime was created and directed by Shinichirō Watanabe, with character designs by Kazuto Nakazawa and music by Yoko Kanno.
 The anime began airing on Fuji TV's Noitamina block on July 10, 2014, and its final episode aired on September 25, 2014.
 In total, it was made up of 11 episodes.
 Funimation acquired North American streaming rights and released an English dub on DVD on January 19, 2016.
 Anime Limited and Madman Entertainment acquired streaming rights for the UK and Australia, respectively.
 Funimation premiered the series at Anime Expo on July 5, 2014.

-List of episodes
+Episodes

 Soundtrack

-The series' soundtrack is composed by Yoko Kanno.
-The opening theme song is "Trigger", composed by Kanno and performed by former Galileo Galilei vocalist Yuuki Ozaki.
+The soundtrack for the series was composed by Yoko Kanno and released before the anime aired on July 9, 2014, by Aniplex.
+The opening theme song is "Trigger", composed by Kanno and performed by Yuuki Ozaki from Galileo Galilei.
 The ending theme song is "Dareka, Umi o." (誰か、海を。, lit.
 'Somebody, the Ocean.'), composed by Kanno and performed by Aimer.

-"Terror in Resonance Original Soundtrack 2 -crystalized-" was released on October 22, 2014.
-The cover artwork is designed by Ingibjörg Birgisdóttir.
+A later soundtrack titled "Terror in Resonance Original Soundtrack 2 -crystalized-" was released after the series ended on October 22, 2014.
+In addition to the new tracks, it contained the opening and ending songs.
+The artwork for the soundtrack was designed by Ingibjörg Birgisdóttir from Seabear.